 Wield Your Mighty Pen (Or Keyboard) and Slay the Great Beast of Writer’s Block!

 You sit down at your computer fully armed.
 You’ve got a cup of coffee to your right, your brainstorming notebook to your left, and your browser is opened to your favorite online dictionary.
-You place your hands on the keyboard and take a breath, ready to let the great ideas flow from the ether to your brain to your computer screen.
+You place your hands on your spanking new keyboard and take a breath, ready to let the great ideas flow from the ether to your brain to your computer screen.
 But wait!
 What’s this?
 Nothing is happening.
 No torrents of inspiration are springing forth.
 You type some gibberish just to hear the familiar clicks of the keyboard.
 You backspace them out of existence.
 You chew on your pen.
 You tap on your desk.
 Oh well, maybe it’s just not going to happen today.
 You open your favorite game and begin to play.
 Maybe the writer’s block will just work itself out.

 Don’t Give Up